 How I live my faith

-How I live my faith is something that brings me so much joy about the gospel!
-The Lord's teachings aren't something you just think or learn about, it's something that you apply deeply into your life.
+This brings me so much joy about the gospel!
+The Lord's teachings aren't something you just ponder, think, or learn about; it's something that you apply deeply into your life.
 It requires ACTION.
-Ways that I live my faith are: Having daily pray and scripture study, fulfilling my calling, being a missionary, treating all those around me as kindly and patiently as the Savior would, serving others, strengthening my talents, fulfilling my role as a daughter of God, and striving daily to be obedient to the Lord and His gospel as I possibly can.
+Ways that I live my faith are: Having daily pray and scripture study, fulfilling my callings, being a missionary, treating all those around me as kindly and patiently as the Savior would, serving others, strengthening my talents, fulfilling my role as a daughter of God, and striving daily to be obedient to the Lord and His gospel.
 The beautiful thing is that I'm not perfect at any of these things but I am given the ability every single day to try and try again.
 It makes me grateful for all the responsibility that Heavenly Father places on our shoulders, because sometimes when it seems "too much" for us to handle, it is then that we are able to rely on our Savior and His atonement.
 The Lord's hand is in all things!